BreakingBI/azure-docs/articles/sql-database/sql-database-automatic-scaling.md

 * Directory (Tenant) ID
 * Application Secret

-1. Navigate to the newly registered App in the Acure Portal
+1. Navigate to the newly registered App in the Azure Portal
 2. Copy the Application (Client) ID and Directory (Tenant) ID from the Overview blade.

     ![Registered App IDs Step 1](media/sql-database-automatic-scaling/active-directory-app-1.jpg)